When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Shadow Integration — and Its Threshold

-This is not a moral undertaking.
-It is a developmental one.
+For narcissistic patterns to soften, several capacities must emerge: acknowledging dependency without humiliation, experiencing shame without annihilation, allowing others’ subjectivity, accepting limitation without collapse, and holding guilt alongside worth (Jung, 1968/1980; Kohut, 1977).
+This is not a moral undertaking, it is a developmental one.
 Working with narcissistic patterns or the shadow isn’t about being “good” or “bad,” or judging oneself or others morally.
 Instead, it’s about growth and psychological development — learning new ways of relating to oneself and the world.

-An Argument for Self-full-ness
+An Argument for Self-FULL-ness

 From a Jungian perspective, the opposite of narcissism is not selflessness — it is wholeness.
 Self-full-ness, another way to conceptualize wholeness, can be understood as a state of being that honors the fullness of one’s internal world: A balance of self-regard and regard for others, care and compassion for oneself, care and compassion for others with no reward, and the capacity to relate authentically without overextension or depletion.
 It is not selfishness, which assumes scarcity in the world and takes at others’ expense, nor is it selflessness, which assumes internal insufficiency and neglects one’s own needs — it is a cultivated equilibrium of self and other.